 In the case of a bacterial infection in the kidneys, antibiotic treatments should offer a full cure.

 With kidney failure, there is no cure.
-However, several treatment options can help extend the life of your cat or dog while trying to relieve symptoms.
+However, several treatment options can help extend the life of your cat or dog while trying to relieve symptoms, such as Benazepril.
 The first step is to provide plenty of water for your pet.
 Next, your veterinarian might recommend switching your pet to a low-protein diet in order to reduce the amount of waste the kidneys need to process.
 Other treatments that can relieve symptoms include: increasing your pet’s intake of water soluble vitamins and potassium, giving your pet sodium chloride tablets, trying to lower parathyroid hormone levels in your pet’s body with low doses of vitamin D, and (if necessary) offering medication to treat bladder stones.
 Some pet owners have sought out kidney dialysis and kidney transplants for their pets.
 However, these are very expensive treatment options and still include some risks.

 More on Kidney Disease

 4 Principles of Nutrition for Treating Kidney Disease

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.